 And we’ve lost track of the timeline again.
 Kreachur certainly spoke with “Miss Cissy” back in OotP, but “Miss Bella” was still in Azkaban until after Kreachur returned to #12.
 The break-out wasn’t until the end of the Christmas break.
 And Kreachur had turned up at #12 again by then.

 And of course the DEs posted out in the square looking at the house and not seeing it, have shown up because people inside the house have been talking about Voldemort.
 Nothing to do with Snape at all.
-(If Snape had told them about #12 they would have seen it.
+(Once Albus was dead, if Snape had told anyone about #12 they would have seen it.
 Nobody remembers that.)

 The Trace: which evidently cannot be placed upon an adult.
 So will someone please explain to me why having the Trace — signaling underage magic — go off in the Riddles’ sitting room should send Morfin Gaunt to Azkaban?
 Morfin is well beyond the age of setting off the Trace.
 (This one was pointed out to me by a correspondent.
 Thank you very much.)
 I guess the Trace somehow wasn’t in use in ’42.
 Despite it's being in response to legislation adopted in the 19th century.